swcarpentry/git-novice/episodes/07-github.md

 >
 > > ## Solution
 > > When we push changes, we're interacting with a remote repository to update it with the changes we've made locally (often this corresponds to sharing the changes we've made with others).
 Commit only updates your local repository.
 > {: .solution}
 {: .challenge}

-> ## Fixing Remote Settings
->
-> It happens quite often in practice that you made a typo in the
-> remote URL.
-This exercise is about how to fix this kind of issue.
-> First start by adding a remote with an invalid URL:
->
-> ~~~
-> git remote add broken https://github.com/this/url/is/invalid
-> ~~~
-> {: .language-bash}
->
-> Do you get an error when adding the remote?
-Can you think of a
-> command that would make it obvious that your remote URL was not
-> valid?
-Can you figure out how to fix the URL (tip: use `git remote
-> -h`)?
-Don't forget to clean up and remove this remote once you are
-> done with this exercise.
->
-> > ## Solution
-> > We don't see any error message when we add the remote (adding the remote tells git about it, but doesn't try to use it yet).
-As soon as we try to use ```git push``` we'll see an error message.
-The command ```git remote set-url``` allows us to change the remote's URL to fix it.
-> {: .solution}
-{: .challenge}